pi-hole/pi-hole/README.md

    "unique_clients":18
  }
 ```

 More details on the API can be found [here](https://discourse.pi-hole.net/t/pi-hole-api/1863) and on [the repo itself](https://github.com/pi-hole/FTL).

-The same output can be achieved on the CLI by running `chronometer.sh -j`

 ### Real-time Statistics, Courtesy Of The Time Cops